Women in Japan: Political status of women

-In 1960, Masa Nakayama was appointed Minister of Health and Welfare, becoming the first female Minister of State.
-In 1993, Takako Doi became the first woman to serve as Speaker of the House of Representatives.
 As a member of the House of Councillors, Chikage Oogi held several important government positions, including Minister of Land, Infrastructure, Transport and Tourism.
 She was the first woman to be awarded the Grand Cordon of the Order of the Rising Sun in 2003, the first woman to be appointed President of the House of Councillors in 2004, and the first woman to be awarded the Grand Cordon of the Order of the Paulownia Flowers in 2010.